 The first element of the joint initiative is the installation of the new sign.

-Next in 2016, plans for planters and shrubs in and around the station, more rubbish bins, a refurbishment of the canopy, improvements
+In 2016 planters and shrubs were installed in and around the station, more rubbish bins added.

 Anyone wishing to get involved in the project in the future should contact Kerry Millett or email@example.com